OpenDance: Multimodal Controllable 3D Dance Generation with Large-scale Internet Data

-In summary, our contributions can be summarized as follows: (1).
-We build a multimodal large-scale 3D dance dataset \dataset by designing a semi-automatic annotation pipeline to improve the 3D dance generation controllability and diversity; (2). \model is presented to encourage multimodal conditional dance generation to better align with user demands and input music for various applications; (3).
-Comprehensive experiments demonstrate the effectiveness of our model and dataset in both evaluation metrics and user study.
+In summary, our contributions can be summarized as: \begin{itemize} \item We build a large-scale multimodal 3D dance dataset \dataset to improve the 3D dance generation controllability and diversity. \item \model is introduced to enable flexible generation from arbitrary combinations of multimodal conditions. \item Comprehensive experiments demonstrate the strong and competitive performance of our method in both generation quality and controllability. \end{itemize}